Sigurd: Norway

-The Norwegian ballad of "Sigurd Svein" (NMB 177, TSB E 50) tells of Sigurd's selection of the horse Grani and his ride to Greip (Grípir).
-Although the ballad has many archaic features, it is first recorded in the middle of the 19th century.
+The Norwegian ballad of "Sigurd Svein" (NMB 177, TSB E 50) tells of Sigurd's selection of the horse Grani and his ride to Greip (Grípir), and his eventual meeting with Gudrun and joining in the Wild Hunt.
+Although the ballad has many archaic features, it is first recorded in the middle of the 19th century in Telemark and Setesdal by Magnus Brostrup Landstad, Olea Crøger and Johannes Skar.

+Sigurd Svein (or Sjuransvend) is also mentioned in the Norwegian ballad about king Herredag, where he assists the young king in a revenge war against the king of Gautland (or Gauksland).
+The origin of the ballad is unknown, but thogether with Sigurd it also mentions Thor and Gudrun, although their names are barely recognizable (e.g. Gudrun is called Jorunn or Gugra).
+This ballad was recorded since the 18h century, first in south-western Agder, and then in Telemark in many places, but it was almost forgotten in Setesdal by that time.

+Another Norwegian ballad, where Sigurd Svein is mentioned, is the ballad about the Count of Gunseli, based on the story of wedding between Svanhild and Jormunrek in Völsunga saga.
+The names of some characters are also distorted: e.g. in a version from ca. 1880 kept by Moltke Moe, Gudrun is called Jorunn, same way as in the former ballad, while Sigurd is called Sivard, and Jormurek is called the Count of Gunseli.
+The ballad has also some other characters included from other medieval legends: Odin, Dietrich von Bern and Ogier the Dane.
+This ballad is also known in Danish and Faroese traditions.

 Faroe Islands

 Sigurd (Sjúrður) jumps over the wall of flame on Grani.
 Faroese postage stamp from 1998.

 On the Faroe Islands, ballads about Sigurd are known as Sjúrðar kvæði (CCF 1; Sjúrður is the Faroese form of Sigurd); these ballads contain material from the Thidrekssaga and the Völsunga saga.
 The original form of the ballads likely dates to the 14th century, though it is clear that many variants have been influenced by the Danish ballads.
 The Faroese ballads include Regin smiður (Regin the Smith, TSB E 51), Brynhildar táttur (the song of Brynhild, TSB E 100), and Høgna táttur (the song of Högni, TSB E 55 and E 38).
 It is possible that Regin smiður is based on a lost Eddic poem.
 The Faroese ballads include Sigurd's slaying of the dragon and acquiring of the hoard, his wooing of Gudrun and Brynhild, and his death.
 They were not recorded until the end of the 18th century.